nirdeshkumar02/Flask_Blog_Application/Readme.md

 ```

 ## Features
 - We can pass dynamic title to page from routers.
-(Individual Router with Individual Title)
+(Individual Router with Individual Title).
+- We use flask-wtf package to use form generation and its validation.